scossu/lakesuperior/docs/fcrepo4_deltas.rst

 This should not pose a problem if a client does not have ``rest`` hard-coded in its code, but in any event, the ``/rest`` endpoint is provided for backwards compatibility.

-LAKEsuperior adds the (currently stub) ``query`` endpoint.
-Other endpoints for non-LDP services may be opened in the future.

 Automatic LDP class assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~